mozilla-services/heka-docs/source/index.rst

 - Various statsd counters
 - Log-files

 The data is collected per server node by an agent and then flushed at designated intervals to the aggregator which is responsible for routing them to the final destination such as:

 - Nagios
 - Graphite
 - Cassandra

-The data can be used to trigger alerts, analyzed in real-time by the aggregators, and fed into systems such as Cassandra for querying, long- term trends, monitoring, and alerting.
+The data can be used to trigger alerts, analyzed in real-time by the aggregators, and fed into systems such as Cassandra for querying, long-term trends, monitoring, and alerting.

 Aspects of Heka overlap with features found in several open-source and commercial SaaS offerings such as:

+- Logstash
 - DataDogHQ
 - ServerDensity
 - New Relic